BharathPadavu/rock-paper-scissors/README.md

 # 🎮 Rock Paper Scissors

 A fun and interactive **Rock Paper Scissors** game built with **HTML, CSS, and JavaScript**.
-Challenge the computer, keep score, and enjoy a smooth UI with colorful visuals.
+Challenge the computer, keep score, and enjoy a smooth **responsive UI**.

 ---